kekulta/vm/README.md

 # JVM

-This is my toy implementation of the JVM.
-Currently it can run only HelloWorld and not any HelloWorld but specially crafted, because I stil can't figure out how work properly with the IO.
+This is my toy implementation of the Java Virtual Machine.

-It also lacks any return types, exceptions and it recognizes like 4 opcodes.
-Code base is a mess, but its my mess and I love it!
+This project is a work-in-progress and is primarily a learning exercise for understanding how the JVM works.